theohbrothers/PSRepositoryReleaseManager/README.md

 ##### Commands

-Simply define necessary environment variables and/or parameter values prior to executing the provided entrypoint scripts within your CI environment to perform their respective functions.
+Simply define necessary environment variables and/or parameter values prior to executing the provided entrypoint script(s) within your CI environment to perform their respective functions.

 ```powershell
 # CI global variables